-Our Safeguarding and Wellbeing teams will be available over this period to help support students.
+Our Safeguarding and Wellbeing teams are available to help support students.
 They can be contacted on the following:

 Moodle will also be available to students to access learning resources and other important information.
-You can access Moodle here: https://student.eastcoast.ac.uk/
+Visit Moodle.

 We will continue to update our website and social media platforms regularly.
 Please keep visiting these pages to stay up to date with the latest information.